xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Probability/Binomial distribution.md

 > - Second, we get the **probability of this happening**:
 > 	- $p^k$ is the part where we get the probability of the $k$ wins;
 > 	- $(1-p)^{n-k}$ is the part where we get the rest of the probability.
+> 	  *Since we know that it doesn't matter the order in which we multiply them, we also know that the order here really doesn't matter at all.*

 > [!faq]
 > You may ask yourself: **aren't all the scenarios equally likely?**